January 18, 1970

 2. "A Dog's Life" (Charles Chaplin, First National)

-3. "Frauds And Frenzies" (larry Semon, Vitagraph)
+3. "Frauds And Frenzies" (Larry Semon, Vitagraph)

 4. "Good Night Nurse!"
 (Roscoe Arbuckle, Paramount)